Yampa Valley · Champagne Powder & Hot Springs

 Steamboat SpringsColorado

-Dry powder skiing, natural hot springs, and a Western downtown that makes the valley feel like more than a ski resort.
+Dry powder, canyon steam, and a Western downtown give the Yampa Valley more texture than a self-contained ski resort.

 Best season: winter for powder, shoulder season for hot springs and fewer crowds.

-Powder, hot springs, and a real mountain town
+Powder, hot springs, and a town with ranch-town grain

-Old Town brings the storefronts, river walks, breweries, and ranch-town character.
-The Yampa runs through the middle of it, and Strawberry Park Hot Springs adds a quiet forest soak after a day on the mountain.
+Old Town brings storefronts, river walks, breweries, and ranch-town character.
+The Yampa runs through the middle of it, and Strawberry Park turns a mountain day into steam, stone, and pine.

 Steamboat ski resort champagne powder snow skiers on mountain blue sky